robaaaru/Student-Performance-Analytics/README.md

 ## iShiny Dashboard

-This repository contains an interactive dashboard built with Shiny for R. The dashboard allows users to visualize relationships between various student life factors and their performance
+This repository contains an interactive dashboard built with Shiny for R. The dashboard allows users to visualize relationships between various student life factors and their performance.

 ## Getting Started